 The set pressure is the pressure at which the relief valve starts to open.
 It is normally the same as design pressure and is measured at the valve inlet.
 For spring-operated relief valves small amount of leakage (simmer) starts at 92-95% of the set pressure.

 Overpressure is the pressure increase over the set pressure of a pressure relief device, during discharge and is usually expressed as a percentage of the set pressure (normally overpressure is set to pressure +10%) Relief valve achieves its full discharge capacity at overpressure

 Accumulation is the pressure increase over the DP/ MAWP of equipment during discharge through the protecting pressure relief valve and is usually expressed as a percentage of the DP/MAWP.

 Generally there is confusion between the terms Accumulation and Overpressure.
 When we say ‘accumulation’, it means we are talking about the vessel, and when we say ‘overpressure’, we are talking about the pressure relief valve

-Blowdown is the pressure difference between set pressure and pressure at which the valve reseats.
-It is usually expressed as % of the set pressure and refers how much the pressure needs to drop before the valve reseats.
+Blowdown is the pressure difference between the set pressure and the pressure at which the valve reseats.
+It is usually expressed as % of the set pressure and refers to how much the pressure needs to drop before the valve reseats.

-Reseat Pressure is the pressure at which valve is fully closed.
+Reseat Pressure is the pressure at which the valve is fully closed.

 The cold differential test pressure is the pressure at which the valve is adjusted to open on the test stand, and incorporates the effects of superimposed back pressure and operating temperatures